lauroux/learn-data-visualisation_genome-biology/README.md

-# learn-data-visualisation_genome-biology
+# learn-data-visualisation_genome-biology ###

-Useful links to learn how to visual data for genome biology
+Below a non-exhaustive list of ressources you can explore for learning and approfondir you knowledge on how visualise your data for genome biology.